Bodyguard banner

 Key Skills

-• Situational Awareness: The ability to assess surroundings and identify potential threats.
+• Situational Awareness: Ability to quickly assess and react to potential threats.

-• Communication: Clear and concise communication skills to coordinate with clients and other security personnel.
+• Communication Skills: Clear and effective communication with clients and team members.

 Study Path